scrodrig/ruby-test/README.md

-# LEAVE ECUADOR BACKEND
+# LEAVE BACKEND

-This project contains the part of the Leave Ecuador web app which runs on the server.
+This project contains the part of the Leave web app which runs on the server.
-You can find the Front end  project on [GitHub](https://github.com/twlabs/leave-ecuador-ui).
+You can find the Front end  project on [GitHub](https://git.thoughtworks.net/leave/leave-ui).

 ## Prerequisites